CALL NOW! 210-308-6448

 Preventing Default Judgments

-The SCRA shields service members from the harmful consequences of default judgments while actively serving.
-To prevent a default judgment against a service member, it is required to file an affidavit stating the defendant’s military status, leading to the court appointing an attorney if the defendant is in the military and unable to represent themselves.
+To avoid a default judgment against a service member, someone must file an affidavit to confirm the defendant’s military status, prompting the court to appoint an attorney if the service member cannot represent themselves.

 Military Divorce Resources and Support